Middle School

 Mathematics

-Using Sadlier Math, students study fractions and decimals, equations and inequalities, ratios and percent, coordinate planes, graphing, measurement, and area.
+Using Saxon Math, students study fractions and decimals, equations and inequalities, ratios and percent, coordinate planes, graphing, measurement, and area.
+Students are placed in either on-level or advanced math courses to best support their individual learning needs and abilities.

 Science